 - Quite a challenge to climb a long flight of stairs if you’re not in reasonable shape, although a winding road leads up to the top of the beach as well

-- Parking can be difficult, especially on Sundays and public holidays
+- Parking can be difficult, especially during the weekend and on public holidays

 - This beach is known for strong undercurrents during the colder months of the year.